-We take the feedback from teachers, staff and parents, as well as our achievement results and use that critical information to report to our school communities and develop a plan to move forward.
-On the following pages, you will find our Annual Education Results Report for the 2022/2023 school year.
+We take the feedback from teachers, staff, and parents, as well as our achievement results, and use that critical information to report to our school communities and develop a plan to move forward.
+The following pages contain our Education Goals and Strategies for the 2025/26 to 2027/2028 school years.